 Elevation loss: 210 m / 689 ft

 PATH NUMBERS: 666, 649, 647

-With only 5.2 kilometres (3.2 miles) to hike, day 4 might seem not challenging enough to many backpackers.
-If you are keen to complete AV2 in less time, you can connect day 3 with 4, skipping a night at rifugio Piscadiu, or day 4 with 5, omitting staying at rifugio Boe.
+With only 5.2 kilometers (3.2 miles) to hike, day 4 might seem not challenging enough to many backpackers.
+If you are keen to complete AV2 in less time, you can connect day 3 with 4, skipping a night at rifugio Piscadiu, or day 4 with 5, omitting to stay at rifugio Boe.

-The reason I have decided to stay in rifugio Boè on day 4 are the two excellent AV2 side trips which I wanted to tackle: Cima Piscadiu and Piz Boe Summit.
+The reason I have decided to stay in rifugio Boè on day 4 is the two excellent AV2 side trips that I wanted to tackle: Cima Piscadiu and Piz Boe Summit.

 At the time of my hike (July 2019) rifugio Boè was undergoing renovations and a new and modern building was under construction right next to the old one.
-The new part of the hut is schedule to open in the summer of 2021 and I am sure it will quickly become one of the fanciest huts in the Dolomites.
+The new part of the hut opened in the summer of 2021 and now it became one of the most modern huts in the Dolomites.